EmmmaTech/Downloader-NX/README.md

 natinusala and contributors for making/maintaining borealis.

-HamletDuFromage for the Zipper fork that works on Switch and idea of the `downloader-forwarder`.
+HamletDuFromage for the Zipper fork for Switch and idea of the `downloader-forwarder`.

 sebastiandev for originally making Zipper.